Patrick010/nShell/project/HANDOVER_BRIEF.md

 ## 3. Summary of Fixes (Phase 2)

-A series of major fixes were implemented to bring the application to a functional state.
+A series of major fixes were implemented to bring the application to a semi-functional state.

 - **Namespacing and Autoloading:**
     - **Files Modified:** All PHP files in `lib/`.